notion-enhancer/notion-enhancer/UPDATING.md

 ## installation dependencies

-previously, python and the node.js `asar` package were both required. node.js is the only current requirement of the enhancer.
+previously, python and the node.js `asar` package both had to be manually installed. node.js is the only current requirement of the enhancer.

 - python is no longer a dependency: keep it, get rid of it - up to you.